Getting Started With Custom Framing

 There are so many options here.
 Depending on your art, the shape and finish, your molding can really add to the art.
 One thing I try to avoid is distracting from the art.
 The frame should fade away and let the art shine.
 When looking at contemporary molding selections, I personally prefer the molding always be deeper than wider, or a perfect cube shape if available.

 Metal Frames – These are great if they fit your aesthetic.
 Sometimes the corners will shift if these are shipped, but that can be easily fixed with a screwdriver.
-In addition to basic shapes and colors, I have seen some very cool rustic metal frames offered at high-end framing establishments.
+In addition to basic shapes and colors, I have seen some very cool rustic metal frames offered at high-end framing establishments that look great with my vintage skiers (Bridger Metal Works).
 Do your research and you might find a very nice option in metal.

 - Come in a variety of colors and sizes